GitxChin/OpenRelief/docs/project-background.md

 ## From NCP Relief to OpenRelief

-NCP Life Support developed experience in online support, help intake, volunteer coordination, medical and community assistance, and public-facing response workflows.
+NCP Relief developed experience in online support, help intake, volunteer coordination, medical and community assistance, and public-facing response workflows.
 OpenRelief aims to preserve this practical experience while building a more open, reusable, AI-assisted infrastructure for humanitarian response.

 ## Relationship to Zhuoming Info Aid

-Much of the team's experience and methodology comes from Zhuoming Disaster Information Service Center.
+Much of the team's experience and methodology comes from Zhuoming Info Aid.
 Zhuoming's disaster information service practice emphasizes:

 - collecting fragmented disaster information;
 - verifying and structuring reports;